 When looking at cosmetic dentistry vs general dentistry, it’s a good idea to checkout the specific procedures offered by a dentist.
 The procedures offered, especially by cosmetic dentists, can differ from professional to professional.
 Checkout the dentist’s website or call the professional’s office and ask.

 Do You Feel Comfortable with the Dental Professional?

 Once you determine whether you need a cosmetic dentist or a general dentist, it’s important that you feel at ease with the professional.
 Are you having procedures explained to you in a thorough way?
 Do you feel welcome when visiting the office?
 The way you feel about a dental professional can determine how relaxed you are when you go in for a procedure.

 Do You Have Answers to All of Your Questions?

 One effective way you can determine you are going to the right dental professional is whether you get all of your questions answered.
 Qualified individuals in both general and cosmetic dentistry will take the time to answer all of the questions you have about procedures, aftercare and more.

-When evaluating cosmetic dentistry vs general dentistry first look at the procedures performed by each one.
-Then, make an appointment to talk to the dentist about your unique situation and what the professional can do to help.
+When evaluating cosmetic dentistry vs general dentistry, first look at the procedures performed by each provider.
+Then, make an appointment to talk to the dentist about your unique situation, your expectations and what the provider can do to help.